Building AI Solutions with Docker Compose and Kubernetes Expertise

 Resource Limits: Be a Good Container Citizen

-Even on dev clusters, don’t let your container eat the whole node.
+Even on a dev cluster, don’t let one container eat the whole node.

-services: ai-worker: image: my-ai-image deploy: resources: limits: cpus: "1.0" memory: "1G" reservations: cpus: "0.5" memory: "512M"Yes, deploy is ignored by docker compose in local mode.
-But if you’re handing this off to Swarm or translating to Kubernetes, you’ll thank yourself later.
+services: ai-worker: image: my-ai-image deploy: resources: limits: cpus: "1.0" memory: "1G" reservations: cpus: "0.5" memory: "512M"Now, a caveat. deploy is ignored by docker compose in local mode.
+But the second you hand this off to Swarm or translate it to Kubernetes, you’ll be glad it was already there.

 Compose to Kubernetes: The Good, The Bad, and The “Use Kompose”

-Want to convert a Compose stack to Kubernetes YAMLs?
-Kompose can do that — and it’s not terrible.
+Want to turn a Compose stack into Kubernetes YAMLs?
+Kompose does it, and the output isn’t terrible.

 - Configure PVCs and storage